prateek3255/blog/src/blog/react-component-library-with-storybook-6.md

 4. {% slugifiedLink "Compiling the Library using Rollup" %}
 5. {% slugifiedLink "Publishing and consuming the library" %}

+You can find all the code that we will be writing in this tutorial on [GitHub](https://github.com/prateek3255/my-awesome-component-library).

 {% headingWithLink "Setting up the project" %}